Randall Edwards (politician): 2000 elections

 Edwards had his eye on the State Treasurer's post from the time he had worked as then Treasurer Jim Hill's legislative adviser from 1992 to 1996.
 "When I worked in the treasurer's office, I thought that this could be a job I could do," Edwards told the Oregonian in 2001, "I was intrigued and impressed with what the job entailed."

-In 2000, he got his chance, when Hill was prevented by law from running for a third term, and announced his candidacy for governor.
-Edwards' colleagues in the Democratic party considered Edwards a clear favorite in the primary campaign, challenged only by Gary Bruebaker, a Deputy Treasurer with no prior political experience.
-It turned out, however, to be a race that went down to the wire, remaining too close to call throughout election night, and automatically triggering a two-month-long hand recount.
+In 2000, when Hill was prevented by law from running for a third term, Edwards announced his candidacy for Treasurer.
+Edwards' colleagues in the Democratic party considered him a clear favorite in the primary campaign, challenged only by Gary Bruebaker, a Deputy Treasurer with no prior political experience.
+However, the race remained too close to call throughout election night and automatically triggered a two-month-long hand recount.
 Ultimately, Edwards prevailed, defeating Bruebaker by a mere 470 votes statewide, 152,071 to 151,601.

-John Kvistad, a small-business owner from Tigard, who had been elected to three terms on the Metro governing council, was nominated Edwards' Republican opponent.
-During the general election campaign, Edwards emphasizing his financial and legislative experience, stressing the importance of the State Treasurer's role in funding education.
+John Kvistad, a small-business owner from Tigard who had been elected to three terms on the Metro governing council, was nominated as Edwards' Republican opponent.
+During the general election campaign Edwards emphasized his financial and legislative experience, stressing the importance of the State Treasurer's role in funding education.
 He presented a plan to create a $100 million capital bond fund for school construction projects.
 Kvistad countered by pointing out Edwards' lack of experience outside of the public sector, and reminding voters of his own management background in both business and government.
 He promised to improve the state's credit rating and implement a program to assist first-time home buyers.
 He was especially critical of Edwards' votes to increase the state's debt to fund schools.